fabgilson/personal.io/content/courses.md

 The purpose of this course is to introduce students to model-driven software engineering practices.
 Students learn about appropriate methodologies and suitable tooling support for model-driven software engineering.
 Then, they develop team work skills as software language engineers where they will create their own software language and implement a dedicated development environment.
 Last, they conduct an empirical evaluation of a domain specific language framework developed by their peers.

 The course use a mix of theoretical lectures and practical labs (_e.g.,_ using Arduinos).
 More details available on the official [course page](https://www.canterbury.ac.nz/courseinfo/GetCourseDetails.aspx?course=SENG405).

+Sadly, this course is discontinuated for now as we are missing enough resources and I've taken over the software security course (more to come on that soon).